-Parking is available to most law school full and part-time students.
-Students will be assigned parking, subject to availability, and will be at the following parking lots/garages:
+Parking is available to most law school full- and part-time students.
+Students will be assigned parking, subject to availability, at the following parking lots/garages:

-- Walnut Garage at the corner of Locust Street and Summer Place or parking lots located near the Law School - West Vine Street behind the Immaculate Conception Church - Corner of Locust street and West Vine Street - Cafego Street and Walnut Street - Keener Building 701 World's Fair Park Dr
+- Walnut Street (Langley) Garage at the corner of Locust Street and Summer Place - Corner of Locust Street and Vine Street - Cafego Street and Walnut Street - Keener Building 701 World's Fair Park Drive

 These parking areas are all less than three (3) blocks from the school and are subject to availability based on the size of the student body.
 Each student will be assigned to one of these lots upon availability and will be required to register his/her vehicle with the school.
-If a student parks a vehicle in a lot that is not registered to be parked in that specific lot the vehicle will be towed.
-If a vehicle is parked in any lot without proper identification and/or authorization the vehicle will be towed.
+If a student parks a vehicle in a law school parking area to which he or she has not been assigned, the vehicle will be towed.
+The student will then be assessed the parking fee of \$370 and an additional financial penalty of \$200.
+If a vehicle is parked in any lot without proper identification and/or authorization, the vehicle will be towed.

-No students, other than those that have sought and been given an accommodation, are to park in the faculty/staff parking lot prior to 4:30 p.m.
+No students, other than those who have sought and been given an accommodation, are to park in the faculty/staff parking lot between the hours of 8:00 a.m. and 4:30 p.m.
 Monday through Friday.
-After 4:30 p.m., and on weekends, the faculty/staff lot is generally available for student parking unless a special event is being held.
-No parking is allowed at any time in the alley directly behind the School of Law.
+After 4:30 p.m. on weekdays, and on weekends, the faculty/staff lot is generally available for student parking unless a special event is being held.
+No student parking is allowed at any time in the alley directly behind the School of Law.

-Parking in the alley behind the School of Law or unauthorized parking in the faculty/staff lot will result in your car being ticketed and a hold being placed on your account at LMU until the ticket is cleared, and/or your car being towed.
+Parking in the alley behind the School of Law or unauthorized parking in the faculty/staff lot will result in the student's car being towed or ticketed and a hold being placed on the student's account at LMU until the ticket is cleared.
 Parking tickets will be \$25 or \$35 depending on the type of unauthorized parking, and must be paid, or appeal taken, on the main LMU Campus in Harrogate within three (3) days of issuance.
 If tickets are not paid within three (3) days, the ticket is subject to a fee which may be assessed in the amount of \$2.50 for each day the ticket remains unpaid.